asmithdigital/raads-digital/docs/editor-guide.md

 You will notice an `index.md` file in that same directory, I'll come back to that in a minute as well.

-  For now, just think about the buttons.md page.
-The `.md` extension stands for Markdown.
+For now, just think about the `buttons.md` page.
+The `.md` extension stands for `Markdown`.
 Markdown is a very basic way to write HTML.
-When you hit 'commit' (another word for save), the build tools for the site will convert Markdown to HTML using Magic.
+When you hit `commit` (another word for save), the build tools for the site will convert Markdown to HTML using Magic.
 Here is a [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/).

-First, you need to click the edit button pencil icons or 'Edit in place' from the dropdown.
+First, you need to click the edit button pencil icons or `Edit in place` from the dropdown.
 Don't click open with `github.dev` or `Github Desktop`.
 That's just confusing.
 Just edit it in place.

 ![alt text]({{site.url}}assets/images/edit-icon.png)

 Now, make some changes... add some markdown... go crazy...

-Then click the 'Commit changes' button, give your commit a title and a short description, make sure the option 'Commit directly to the main branch' is selected, and then click the 'Commit changes' button.
+Then click the `Commit changes` button, give your commit a title and a short description, make sure the option `Commit directly to the main branch` is selected, and then click the `Commit changes` button.

 ![alt text]({{site.url}}assets/images/commit-button.png)